cloudkoala/web_lukekantola/README.md

 # Gaussian Splat Showcase

-A Three.js-based point cloud viewer built for showcasing Gaussian splat models with advanced camera controls, effects processing, and mobile-optimized UI.
+A Two-page Three.js application for showcasing Gaussian splat models: a simplified homepage featuring the Fisher hologram with basic controls, and a full-featured sandbox with advanced camera controls, effects processing, and mobile-optimized UI.

 ## Quick Start